Here’s a look at the life of retired Major League Baseball pitcher Roger Clemens.

 2009 - US District Judge Keith Ellison dismisses Clemens’ defamation lawsuit against McNamee.

-July 14, 2011 - A federal judge declares a mistrial after jurors hear statements in a prosecution video that the judge had ruled inadmissible until later in the case.
+July 13, 2011 - Trial begins.
+On July 14 a federal judge declares a mistrial after jurors hear statements in a prosecution video that the judge had ruled inadmissible until later in the case.

 September 2, 2011 - US District Court Judge Reggie Walton grants prosecutors a new trial for Clemens.